TechLabs-Ruhr/Way-Home/README.md

 PUSHER_APP_SECRET="86ec0e039322585d00aa"

 ```
-These environment variables are neccessary for the connection to the database, the use of Google and Github OAuth 2 and partly finished real time functionality for sending and receving friend requests.
+These environment variables are necessary for the connection to the database, the use of Google and Github OAuth 2 and a partly finished real-time functionality for sending and receiving friend requests.<br>
-For safety reasons they are only stored locally and cannot be pushed to the Github repository
+For safety reasons, they are only stored locally and cannot be pushed to the Github repository
-7. Open the terminal and and use the command line: "npm run dev"
+7. Open the terminal and use the command line: "npm run dev"
-8. Open the following link http://localhost:3000/ in your browser.
+8. Open the following link http://localhost:3000 in your browser.
 Now you should be able to see the web application and use its features

 ### Examples
+#Video walkthroughs:
+- All 3 authentication providers and their interaction with the database: [click on this link](https://www.youtube.com/watch?v=SEaSnX1qJDs)
+- Chat feature + sending, receiving and accepting friend requests: [click on this link](https://drive.google.com/file/d/1hyZIa0nzIZSOa5_QuuC7yUieBQK_XUBb/view?usp=sharing)
 # Github OAuth 2 Authentication
 1. User navigates to the sign in page
 2. User clicks on the "Sign in with GitHub" button